awslabs/graphstorm/graphstorm-processing/docs/source/usage/amazon-sagemaker.rst

 jobs that use AWS resources.

-To demonstrate the usage of GSProcessing on Amazon SageMaker, we will execute the same job we used in our local execution example, but this time use Amazon SageMaker to provide the compute instead of our local machine.
+To demonstrate the usage of GSProcessing on Amazon SageMaker, we will execute the same job we used in our local execution example, but this time use Amazon SageMaker to provide the compute resources instead of our local machine.

 Upload data to S3